joemasilotti/masilotti.com/src/_posts/2022-07-22-zero-to-app-store-in-7-weeks.md

 Want to learn more about how to port your Rails app to iOS with Turbo Native?

-I wrote a [6-part blog series on building hybrid iOS apps]({% post_url 2021-05-14-turbo-ios %}).
+I wrote a <%= link_to "6-part blog series on building hybrid iOS apps", "_posts/2021-05-14-turbo-ios.md" %>.
 It covers authentication, the JavaScript bridge, push notifications, and more.

-Or, [send me an email](mailto:joe@masilotti.com) or [DM on Twitter](https://twitter.com/joemasilotti) if you need help with your project!
+I can also build and launch your app or level up your team so they can do it on their own.
+Check out my <%= link_to "services", "_pages/services.erb" %> to see how we can work together.